jrnickell/smash-up-die-nasty/Constitution.md

 someone says "no", they are "busy", or "not interested in trading" at the time please respect those answers.
 If an owner is removed from the league for any violation of league rules or by his/her own choice, the commissioner will take charge of that team until a replacement owner is found and approved.
-The commissioner/co-commissioners will not perform any transactions on behalf of the abandoned team and the lineup will be entered based on optimal ESPN projections.
+The commissioner/co-commissioners will not perform any trades on behalf of the abandoned team and the lineup will be entered based on optimal host application projections.

 ## Teams